JohnBasrai/rust-media-pipeline-service/README.md

 ## License

-This project is intended as a demonstration of Rust and GStreamer integration patterns.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-**Note**: This service is designed as a portfolio demonstration of GStreamer and Rust capabilities, showcasing professional development practices including testing, CLI design, and clean architecture patterns.
+**Note**: While this service demonstrates GStreamer and Rust integration patterns, it would require additional security, authentication, and resource management features for production deployment.